shader-slang/shader-slang.github.io/docs/coming-from-hlsl.md

 ### Slang requires more strict type casting
-Slang requires more strict type casting but you can add your own casting functions if needed.
+Slang demands more strict type casting, but you can add your own casting functions if needed.
-Because of the difference, some casting issues may show as errors while migrating your HLSL shaders to Slang.
+Due to this difference, some casting issues may appear as errors while migrating your HLSL shaders to Slang.

 ## Debugging and Performance Tips

 When debugging Slang shaders, disabling optimizations can simplify the debugging process.
-Use -O0 during development, and experiment with [ForceInline] to reduce compile times for performance-critical shaders.
+Use -O0 during development, and consider experimenting with [ForceInline] to reduce compile times for performance-critical shaders.

 ### `#line` directives
-There is a command-line option for Slang to emit or not emit `#line` directives when targeting C-like text formats such as HLSL, GLSL, Metal, and WGSL.
+Slang offers a command-line option to emit or suppress `#line` directives when targeting C-like text formats such as HLSL, GLSL, Metal, and WGSL.
-When `#line` directives are emitted, it can help you to debug with shader debugging tools, because those tools can correlate back to the original Slang shader.
+When `#line` directives are emitted, they can assist in debugging with shader debugging tools, as these tools can correlate back to the original Slang shader.

-For more information, please check out `LineDirectiveMode` on the [Slang User's Guide](https://shader-slang.com/slang/user-guide/compiling.html).
+For more information, please refer to `LineDirectiveMode` in the [Slang User's Guide](https://shader-slang.com/slang/user-guide/compiling.html).

-### Play with [ForceInline]
+### Experiment with [ForceInline]
-`[ForceInline]` is similar to the `inline` keyword in C++ in a way that the body of a function is inlined into the call locations.
-This normally doesn't make any observable differences, but we have noticed that the use of `[ForceInline]` can reduce the compile time compared to HLSL compilation with DXC.
+`[ForceInline]` is akin to the `inline` keyword in C++, where the body of a function is inlined at the call locations.
+This typically does not make any observable differences, but we have noticed that using `[ForceInline]` can reduce compile times compared to HLSL compilation with DXC.

-The reason is that the shader optimization step inside of DXC takes extra processes to optimize out the `out` or `inout` modifiers.
-When the function is inlined, those modifiers are unused and the compile time gets reduced.
+This is because the shader optimization step inside DXC involves additional processes to optimize out the `out` or `inout` modifiers.
+When the function is inlined, these modifiers become redundant, thus reducing compile times.

-This characteristic can change in the future, but it will be worth experimenting with `[ForceInline]`.
+This characteristic may change in the future, but it is worth experimenting with `[ForceInline]`.

-### -O[0-3] Optimization Option
-When debugging, disabling the optimization may help.

-Slang offers several optimization levels that can be specified during compilation.
-Use the -O option followed by a level from 0 to 3, where:

--O0: Disable optimizations.
--O1: Basic optimizations.
--O2: More aggressive optimizations, potentially increasing compile time.
--O3: Maximum optimizations, suitable for release builds.